An Easy Visual Motor Activity for Kids Using Magnets

 Two, this activity addresses numerous skills.

+Fine motor skill development is addressed during this visual motor magnet activity.
 It requires bilateral coordination and upper body stabilization as the non-dominant hand holds the tray or plate, while the dominant hand grasps the magnet underneath.

 Kids are often so reliant on visual input during learning (as noted in the Tactile Learning Activity post.)
 This visual motor activity improves kinesthetic awareness as the hand below the plate finds, grasps and moves the magnet.
 In turn, this stimulates a different part of the brain.

-A child focuses, visually scans, and visually tracks the targets and magnet during this game.
-Additional visual skills are also addressed depending on the learning skill.
-Visual discrimination: locating capitals from lowercase, b’s from d’s, etc. Visual sequential memory: sequencing the alphabet.
+Additional visual perceptual skills are also addressed depending on the learning skill.
+Visual discrimination is used when locating capitals from lowercase, b’s from d’s, etc. Visual sequential memory is used when sequencing the alphabet or practicing spelling words.

 In summary, this simple visual motor activity supports academic learning tasks while also addressing many developmental skills!!